-The room reservation process in place today is much simpler to access and use.
 The program is available at every workstation via the intranet.
 The client has access to the current schedule to view the room's availability.
 Once availability is determined, the client schedules the room, equipment and setup as needed.

 The room reservation administrator reviews the reservation the client scheduled for accuracy.
 Once complete, the reservation is confirmed.
 A courtesy confirmation email is then sent to the client.